- About Us

 Ruderman Family Foundation

 Sharon holds a BA from Boston University, a BS in Nutrition from Simmons College, and an MS in Nutrition from NYU.
-She is a registered dietician and worked in the field for several years before joining her family in their philanthropic endeavors.
-She lives in Brookline with her husband and their three children and belongs to Maimonides Kehillah synagogue.
+She was a registered dietician and worked in the field for several years before joining her family in their philanthropic endeavors.